datadiskpfv/spring-boot-remove/README.md

 #Spring Advanced Core course from Spring framework Guru

-Learning JPA, Spring Security, JMS, Tasks and lots more

-We start with a older spring version and upgrade to Spring 5, using the latest features.
+Start with a fully configured Spring boot 5 application and then remove Spring boot, this helps to understand what Spring boot does behind the scenes regarding auto configuration.